loicmarie/playground-8maVaWFU/markdowns/board_and_position.md

 # II.1 Board and position

-In the previous chapter, we used a 3x3 board according to the Tic-Tac-Toe rules, so we can ask ourselves:
+In the previous chapter, we used a 3x3 board according to the Tic-Tac-Toe rules.

+Considering the integers we use have exactly 64 bits, we can ask ourselves:

 * How to handle board with `HEIGHT * WIDTH < 64` ?
 * How to handle board with `HEIGHT * WIDTH > 64` ?